Shanxi: Second Sino-Japanese War and the Chinese Civil War (1937–1949)

+Iron head of a Buddhist statue from Dayun Chan Temple (大云禅寺), Linfen.

-After the Japanese responded to this defeat by outflanking the defenders and moving towards Taiyuan, the Communists avoided decisive battles and mostly attempted to harass Japanese forces and sabotage Japanese lines of supply and communication.
+After the Japanese responded to this defeat by outflanking the defenders and moving towards Taiyuan, the CCP avoided decisive battles and mostly attempted to harass Japanese forces and sabotage Japanese lines of supply and communication.
 The Japanese suffered, but mostly ignored the Eighth Route Army and continued to advance towards Yan's capital.
-The lack of attention directed at their forces gave the Communists time to recruit and propagandize among the local peasant populations (who generally welcomed Communist forces enthusiastically) and to organize a network of militia units, local guerrilla bands and popular mass organizations.

-Genuine Communist efforts to resist the Japanese gave them the authority to carry out sweeping and radical social and economic reforms, mostly related to land and wealth redistribution, which they defended by labeling those who resisted as Hanjian.
+The lack of attention directed at their forces gave the CCP time to recruit and propagandize among the local peasant populations (who generally welcomed Communist forces enthusiastically) and to organize a network of militia units, local guerrilla bands and popular mass organizations.
+Genuine CCP efforts to resist the Japanese gave them the authority to carry out sweeping and radical social and economic reforms, mostly related to land and wealth redistribution, which they defended by labeling those who resisted as Hanjian.
 Communist efforts to resist the Japanese also won over Shanxi's small population of patriotic intellectuals, and conservative fears of resisting them effectively gave the Communists unlimited access to the rural population.
 Subsequent atrocities committed by the Japanese in the effort to rid Shanxi of Communist guerrillas aroused the hatred of millions in the Shanxi countryside, causing the rural population to turn to the Communists for leadership against the Japanese.
 All of these factors explain how, within a year of re-entering Shanxi, the Communists were able to take control of most of Shanxi not firmly held by the Japanese.

+During the Battle of Xinkou, the Chinese defenders resisted the efforts of Japan's elite Itakagi Division for over a month, despite Japanese advantages in artillery and air support.
+By the end of October 1937, Japan's losses were four times greater than those suffered at Pingxingguan, and the Itakagi Division was close to defeat.
+Contemporary Communist accounts called the battle "the most fierce in North China", while Japanese accounts called the battle a "stalemate".
+In an effort to save their forces at Xinkou, Japanese forces began an effort to occupy Shanxi from a second direction, in the east.
+After a week of fighting, Japanese forces captured the strategic Niangzi Pass, opening the way to capturing Taiyuan.
+Communist guerrilla tactics were ineffective in slowing down the Japanese advance.
+The defenders at Xinkou, realizing that they were in danger of being outflanked, withdrew southward, past Taiyuan, leaving a small force of 6,000 men to hold off the entire Japanese army.
+A representative of the Japanese Army, speaking of the final defense of Taiyuan, said that "nowhere in China have the Chinese fought so obstinately".

 Chinese troops marching to defend the mountain pass at Xinkou.